mozilla-l10n/documentation/src/products/iOS_products/review_iOSstrings.md

 If there are no PRs associated with the string, instead click on the search results appearing to the right of the "Filter by" selector.
 Choose the file ending with `/Strings.swift`, to open up (in this case) [this file](https://github.com/mozilla-mobile/firefox-ios/blob/4bba2a088f0e5795dca89c10b3194dd97f3c2621/Client/Frontend/Strings.swift#L250).
 Then use the `Blame` [link](https://github.com/mozilla-mobile/firefox-ios/blame/4bba2a088f0e5795dca89c10b3194dd97f3c2621/Client/Frontend/Strings.swift#L250) on the top left.
 Then on the left, you will see the GitHub PR that introduced the string and its author.

-If the search doesn't return the expected string (which is common), you can manually locate it in the `/Strings.swift` file ([example](https://github.com/mozilla-mobile/firefox-ios/blob/main/firefox-ios/Shared/Strings.swift) with Firefox for iOS), and click “Blame” on the top left.
+If the search doesn't return the expected string (which is common), you can manually locate it in the `/Strings.swift` file ([example](https://github.com/mozilla-mobile/firefox-ios/blob/main/firefox-ios/Shared/Strings.swift) with Firefox for iOS), and click `Blame` on the top left.

 You can then CC directly the author of the string in the new strings PR that arrived in the `mozilla-l10n` repository, and ask for a fix there.